arichtman/nix/README.md

 wsl
 ```

-In our shiny new install we can set up direct from GitHub!
+In our shiny new WSL install we can set up direct from GitHub!

 ```Bash
 # Apply directly from git